There’s a big conceptual leap that absolutely transforms a speaker’s connection with an audience, and magnifies their impact tremendously.

 It’s the leap from reading a speech… to actually, authentically performing it.
 Instead of a recitation, your delivery becomes a series of choices—some conscious, some subconscious—with a deliberate goal of connecting emotionally with your audience.

 And when I say “performing,” I don’t mean faking it.
 I mean authentic performance.
-You choose the actions you need to project the emotions you genuinely feel around what you’re talking about… and to play off the emotions your audience is feeding back to you.
+You choose the actions that will project the emotions you genuinely feel around what you’re talking about… and to play off the emotions your audience is feeding back to you.

 We do these things all the time in everyday conversation.
 You might pause or draw out a word, creating just a little dramatic tension.
 You might hammer. home. a phrase. to show how emphatically you feel about it.
 If someone laughs at what you’re saying, you might pause and smile to share that moment.
 And when you see a reaction from someone—even just a little squint, or a frown, or a head tilt—you may change course a little.
 Some of that’s instinctive; some of it’s unconscious reaction; but a lot of it is choice.